raynamharris/DissociationTest/README.md

 - [**markdownfiles**](./markdownfiles/): this contains all the .R and .Rmd scripts as well as the .md output files.
 They have prefixes to hint at the order of operation.
 The workflow is described in more detail below
 - [**figures**](./figures/): The output for all files from the Rmarkdown scripts

-## The experiments, analyses, and results
+## Overview of experiments, analyses, and results
-All the data analyses for this project were conducted in R. Here is a brief overview of each of the project.
-Below are links to the .Rmd and .md files.

 <img src="https://github.com/raynamharris/DissociationTest/blob/master/figures/00_methodsoverview/00_dissociationmethods-01.png" width="400px" align="middle"/>

+This is a graphical summary of the experiments.
+All the data analyses for this project were conducted in R. Below are links to the .Rmd and .md files used to create each of the main figures.

 **Figure 1: The effects of cellular dissociation on hippocampal transcriptomes**  First, I compare CA1, CA3, and DG hippocampal samples from single individual that were prepared either by homogenization or dissociation.
 [Here are the analyses.](./markdownfiles/01_DissociationTest.Rmd) [Here are the results](./markdownfiles/01_DissociationTest.md)